Guide to Gongs

 It’s fair to say that the world of gongs can be a bit of a minefield.
 Gongs for meditation; gongs for sound baths; gongs for live performances – this historical piece of percussion has found its way into many facets of modern-day life.
 From leading brands including Paiste and Sabian, this guide aims to highlight just what they’re all about, helping you to find the one that’s right for you!

-What is a Gong?
+What is a gong?

 When picking the right gong for you, it can be tough to know where to start.
 Picking your gong is so personal it can be a bit of a challenge, and some would say the gong will pick you.
 The best way to start your search is knowing what you want to use the gong for.
 This will be decided by the function you want it to play, for example healing, yoga, orchestral playing, or any of the many others uses for which a gong may be used.
 Gongs can be broken down into three main categories, Symphonic, planetary, and other.
 Other can be broken down to sound creation, chakra, wind and a few more different types of gongs that fall under this category.
 This guide will help you answer some questions to try and make your gong purchase as easy as possible.
 It will outline the different types of gongs, sizes they come in, material they are made of, how they are made, the accessories you will need and some tips for owning a gong.